JuliaDiff/ChainRulesCore.jl/docs/src/arrays.md

 \end{align*}
 ```

-Using ChainRules' notation, we would implement the `rrule` as
+Using ChainRules's notation, we would implement the `rrule` as

 ```julia
 function rrule(::typeof(*), A::Matrix{<:RealOrComplex}, B::Matrix{<:RealOrComplex})